April 26, 2023

 - Will you visit the worksite and conduct a safety assessment?

 For more resources on temporary worker safety, visit OSHA’s Protecting Temporary Workers page .
-OSHA has also offered guidance on injury and illness recordkeeping requirements for temporary workers.

-Are subcontractors covered for workers’ compensation?
+Hiring subcontractors: Are they covered for workers’ compensation?

 If contractors say they have coverage, you’ll need to get certificates of insurance at the time they are engaged.
 Your SFM premium auditor will look for these certificates at the time of your premium audit.
+If a subcontractor does not provide a certificate of insurance for work comp, we will typically include their

 Are subcontractors truly ‘independent’?